-During our road trip holiday in France, we drove from Aix en Provence and stayed in this lively, mediterranean port city for two days.
-Marseille is a little rough, but also very beautiful.
+During our road trip holiday in France, we drove from Aix en Provence and stayed in this lively, Mediterranean port city for two days.
+Marseille is a little rough around the edges, but also very beautiful.
 Its beauty mostly comes from its culture that has been shaped by centuries of history, colourful houses, liveliness and hip multicultural urbanites.
 We absolutely loved our stay!

 GOOD TO KNOW

 Marseille is the second largest city of France and the country’s largest city on the Mediterranean coast.

 It was founded 2600 years ago by Greek traders, making Marseille the oldest city in France.

 Thank you – Merci

 Food: Bouillabaisse, a traditional Provençal fish stew originating from Marseille

 Le Corbusier’s world-famous housing unit, built between the years 1947 and 1952, has many features that were revolutionary at that time and that are the reason that living in this building stays popular to this day.

 We visited many different Savon Marseille soap factories and couldn’t resist buying tons of beautifully scented presents for our families.